 However, these improved efforts aren’t simply a matter of punishing non-compliant operators.
 The Commission is also working to identify good practice and emphasising examples of this to encourage all operators to raise standards.
 It has conducted eight workshops to remind companies of their regulatory requirements, keeping good practice at the top of their priority.

 McArthur reinforced this point, highlighting that these efforts are not about punishing operators, but about improving consumer experience.
 He said, “I want gambling operators to work with us to put customer enjoyment and safety and the top of their corporate agenda.”

 Support from Gambling Operators

-In support of this new approach, some of the UK’s biggest gambling firms will pledge more money to protect consumers.
+In support of this new approach, some of the UK’s biggest gambling sites will pledge more money to protect consumers.
 William Hill, Ladbrokes Coral, Paddy Power, Betfair, Skybet and Bet365 have all pledged to increase their voluntary levy on profits from 0.1% to 1% by 2023, which is expected to bring an additional £60 million in contribution.

 As well as this, the brands will spend a cumulative £100 million specifically on treatment for those with gambling problems, and will review the “tone and content” of their marketing and sponsorship content to ensure it aligns with the promotion of responsible gambling.

 GambleAware, the leading UK gambling charity, has also expressed its support for the Commission.
 The charity highlighted the importance of other organisations working with the UKGC to ensure that gambling operators do their utmost to make gambling products safer.
 Mark Etches, chief executive of Gamble Aware commented, “Customers should be able to gamble in a safe and protected environment, where help and advice is promoted regularly.”